 I shot this with a Lastolite Brolly Grip and Tri Fold Umbrella.
 It’s quick, light and easy to hold in one hand while shooting with the other.
 My own method probably looks a bit awkward, but it works when you don’t want to lug around a stand or if you don’t have an assistant to help.

 Why isn’t the light going all over the place?
 The flash power is relatively low.
 That’s necessary when I have a light source close to a subject, or else I’d blow out the highlights all over her face.
 Light falloff takes care of the rest.
 Remember, you lose two stops of light every time you double the distance of your light source.

 I shot this at F/4 and -1 EV on my camera.
 Lowering the EV value helped me reduce the ambient light in the scene.
 It didn’t take much flash power to fill in the light on her face at a close distance.
 Holding the light above her, aiming down, the light naturally fell off as it got farther from its source.

 Here’s the thing to keep in mind.
 The umbrella really is a light grenade.
 It can’t contain the light in a specific direction.
 However, light will still naturally fall off as it travels away from its source.
 So you have a choice.

-It's really just a matter of using angles to take advantage of the falloff.
+It’s really just a matter of using portrait lighting patterns to take advantage of the falloff.